-- Jan: Menopause, we assume everyone knows about it, but what is it and how are women affected
+- January: Menopause – we assume everyone knows about it, but what is it and how are women affected

 - May: Update on vitamins A, C and E

-- Dec: Testosterone improves verbal learning and memory in postmenopausal women: results from a pilot study
+- December: Testosterone improves verbal learning and memory in postmenopausal women: pilot study results

-- Oct: Screening for ovarian cancer – An update
+- October: Screening for ovarian cancer – an update

-- Aug: Screening for ovarian cancer – An update
+- August: Screening for ovarian cancer – an update

 - May: When to take cholesterol-lowering medication